czesuaf92/html5-bootstrap4-starter/README.md

 npm install

 # 4 Get started
+# starts localhost server with browser-sync, watches HTML, Sass, JS with hot reloading
+gulp serve
-gulp serve - starts localhost server with browser-sync, watches HTML, Sass, JS with hot reloading gulp - minify CSS/JS and builds your app into the dist directory, ready for production
+# minify CSS/JS and builds your app into the dist directory, ready for production
+gulp
 ```

 ## Requirements